About Boone Memorial

 While the community visionaries and hospital leadership of 1964 likely could not have pictured the BMH of today, we are confident that we are living up to all that they imagined.

-To create an environment in which qualified physicians and other health care personnel can work together to provide high quality health care service, in an atmosphere of brotherly love and concern, to the residents of Boone County and surrounding areas.
+The basic mission of Boone Memorial Health is to create an environment in which qualified physicians and other health care personnel can work together to provide high quality, compassionate, accessible, cost effective health care service, in an atmosphere of love and concern, to the residents of Boone County and the surrounding areas.

 In pursuit of its Mission and Vision,